I'm fractured, but not destroyed - Dennis Itumbi unbowed

-Digital strategist and Hustler nation spokesman Dennis Itumbi has assured his followers and Hustler nation members that he is fairing on well despite the alleged abduction ordeal he went through.
+Digital strategist, and Hustler Nation spokesman, Dennis Itumbi has assured his followers and Hustler Nation loyals that he is fairing well despite the abduction ordeal he went through.

 I'm fractured, but not destroyed - Dennis Itumbi unbowed